-It has the greatest diagnostic sensitivity and specificity – meaning that when thyroid disease is present, the free T4 is most likely low and when the free T4 is low, thyroid disease is likely to blame.
+It has the greatest diagnostic sensitivity and specificity.
+That means that when thyroid disease is present, the free T4 is most likely low and when the free T4 is low, thyroid disease is likely to blame.

-Ultrasound of the thyroid gland by an experienced radiologist and scintigraphy (a thyroid scan) can also provide useful information, but due to the cost and limited availability, these tests are not commonly used.
+Ultrasound of the thyroid gland by an experienced radiologist and scintigraphy (a thyroid scan) can also provide useful information.
+However, due to the cost and limited availability, these tests are not commonly used.